facebook/sapling/README.md

 * `cachelimit` - the maximum size of the cachepath.
 By default it's 1000 GB.
 * `cachegroup` - the default unix group for the cachepath.
 Useful on shared systems so multiple users can read and write to the same cache.
 * `cacheprocess` - the external process that will handle the remote caching layer.
 If not set, all requests will go to the Mercurial server.
 * `fallbackrepo` - the Mercurial repo path to fetch file revisions from.
 By default it uses the paths.default repo.
-This setting is useful for allowing cloning from shallow clones but still falling back to the central server for file revisions.
+This setting is useful for cloning from shallow clones and still talking to the central server for file revisions.
 * `includepattern` - a list of regex patterns matching files that should be kept remotely.
 Defaults to all files.
-* `excludepattern` - a list of regex patterns matching files that should not be kept remotely and should always been downloaded.
+* `excludepattern` - a list of regex patterns matching files that should not be kept remotely and should always be downloaded.

 An example client configuration: